w3c/Micropub/user-stories/responses.md

 &hub.url=https://alexa.me/
 ```

-TODO: If the post is no longer on the front page, subscribers won't see Ben's "like"
+TODO: If the post is no longer on the front page, Alexa's followers won't see Ben's "like"
 post from this ping.
 We may need to add some sort of mechanism for notifying
 subscribers of updates to older posts.
 This may need to be an extension of PubSubHubbub,
 or could be accomplished by describing the desired behavior of PubSubHubbub consumers.